k2view-academy/K2View-Academy/articles/11_query_builder/02_query_builder_window.md

 ## Query Editor Panel

 You can edit the SQL commands in the Query Editor panel - the upper part of the Query Builder window.
+Read [here](/articles/11_query_builder/03_building_and_running_an_sql_query.md)  more details about editing a SQL commands at the Query Editor.

 It contains the editing area and top action bar, where you can run your query by clicking on the **Execute** button or clear the editing area by clicking on the **Clear** button.